AakshiKochhar/TrantorInc/README.md

       - template.jpg

 ## NumPy.py:
-  - This program use NumPy to mean normalize an ndarray  and separate it into several smaller ndarrays..
+  - This program use NumPy to mean normalize an ndarray  and separate it into several smaller ndarrays.